 - POTENTIAL CHALLENGES: We cover much ground on this tour, and on several days we must use dusty, bumpy roads.
-There are a few fairly long travel days to get to some of our birding sites (though not the marathon 2-day return bus drive that was involved with going to the far north on past tours).
+There are a few fairly long travel days to get to some of our birding sites.
 Participants should be able to step up 12 inches into and out of our safari vehicles and other transports.
-We do spend a bit of time standing to watch birds on this tour (a small folding stool can provide relief as needed).
+We do spend a lot of time standing to watch birds on this tour (a small folding stool can provide relief as needed) and walks will generally be 2 to 3 hours away from the vehicle.
 The walkway at Kakum Forest involves a short uphill walk (750 yards) on an uneven stepped track to the structure itself; the walkway is about 120 feet above the forest floor and has several observation platforms linked by stretches of rope-and-board walkway. - PACE: Early mornings (5:00-6:00 a.m. breakfasts), with afternoon breaks on some days followed by optional afternoon outings.
 Optional nighttime outings will also be offered. - WEATHER: Temperatures will range from the low 70s at night to high 90s F (25-30 C) during the day.
 Rain showers are a possibility, and humidity is generally high on this tour. - VEHICLE SEATING: So that each participant has equal opportunity during our travel, we employ a seat rotation system on all tours.
 Participants will need to be flexible enough to maneuver to the back of the vehicle on occasion.
 Those who experience motion sickness will need to bring adequate medication for the duration of the tour, as we are not able to reserve forward seats for medical conditions. - BATHROOM BREAKS: Participants must be prepared to make comfort stops in nature for most of this tour, as there are simply no other options along most of the tour's route, away from our lodgings. - OPTING OUT: Where we are staying multiple days in the same lodging, participants can easily opt to sit out a day or sometimes a half-day.
 This will not be possible on days when we are changing locations.

-Be aware that Ghana is heavily populated, and the precious primary forest being degraded in some sites, whilst roads are somewhat slow and with a multiplicity of speed bumps making journey times longer.
+Be aware that Ghana is heavily populated, and the precious primary forest is being degraded in some sites, whilst roads are somewhat slow and with a multiplicity of speed bumps making journey times longer.
 That said, the people are very welcoming, the birds outstanding at times, and the whole experience a great intro to bustling vibrant West Africa.